Taking the Land

 Romans 15:27 – If the Gentiles have been partakers of their spiritual things, their duty is also to minister to them in material things.”

 - “Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and doctrine” (1 Timothy 5:17).

 The context here deals with finances (1 Timothy 5:18) and “double honor” refers to double the finances or salary.
 If our pastor is doing a good job, they should be making at least as much as the average salary of the congregation (1 Corinthians 9:1-14).
 Also, we should give our leaders gifts on special occasions such as birthdays, vacations, Christmas, and at times give them a special gift just to let them know how much we appreciate them.

 - Sow to the spirit.
 If you want to take the land you must sow to the spirit.
 “He who sows to his own flesh will from the flesh reap corruption, but the one who sows to the Spirit will from the Spirit reap eternal life” (Galatians 6:8).
-Spend time in prayer, study the Word, witness, and fellowship with other Christians.
+Spend time in prayer, study the Word, witness, and fellowship with other Christians, etc.

 - Reach out.
-“While we have opportunity, let us do good to all people” (Galatians 6:10).
+“While we have opportunity, let us do good to all men” (Galatians 6:10).
 We must continue to reach out beyond ourselves.
-If we ever stop doing good to “all people” we will stop moving forward.
+If we ever stop doing good to “all men” we will stop moving forward.
 Church leaders need to remember this.
-The church must be constantly reaching out to the world.
-The moment we focus inward we become stagnant.
+The church must be constantly reaching out beyond itself to the world around it.
+The moment we focus merely inward we become stagnant.
 Let’s use our imagination and think of new ways to touch the world.

 - Support the church.
-While reaching out to people we can’t forget “those who are of the household of the faith” (Galatians 6:10).
-Get involved.
+While reaching out to “all men” we can’t forget “those who are of the household of the faith” (Galatians 6:10).
+Get involved!
 For example, teach a class, usher, clean the church, or be on the worship team.
 If you don’t know what to do ask your pastor, and then be willing to do it, whatever it may be.
 Do something to support your congregation.